-The fourth of the 48 peaks that I summited was Mt Flume, a challenging climb because of the very steep scramble near the top.
+The fourth of the 48 peaks that I summited was Mt Flume, on 3 July 2016.
+It was a challenging climb because of the very steep scramble near the top.
 Eric and I continued from Flume to the top of Mt Liberty (which will be the subject of my next blog entry), so along with being a tough climb, it was also a long day.

 From the parking lot, we headed north along the highway before turning east on Liberty Spring Trail.
 Soon we came to the junction with Flume Slide Trail, which we took.

 The hike was pleasant at first, a typical White Mountain forest walk, but the last section was very challenging – very steep granite face, quite wet and slippery.
 Holding onto narrow, wet handholds with long drops below – quite nerve wracking.

 Here are two photos from the climb: one at lunch, the other at the top (these two images courtesy of Eric Smith):